O Shaughnessy Asset Management LLC Buys 2,539 Shares of AutoNation, Inc. (NYSE:AN)

 O Shaughnessy Asset Management LLC raised its stake in AutoNation, Inc. (NYSE:AN) by 17.4% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
 The fund owned 17,123 shares of the company’s stock after buying an additional 2,539 shares during the period.
 O Shaughnessy Asset Management LLC’s holdings in AutoNation were worth $2,085,000 as of its most recent SEC filing.

-Several other large investors have also made changes to their positions in AN.
-Heritage Wealth Management LLC raised its stake in AutoNation by 89.2% during the 2nd quarter.
-Heritage Wealth Management LLC now owns 350 shares of the company’s stock worth $33,000 after buying an additional 165 shares during the period.
-Atticus Wealth Management LLC purchased a new stake in shares of AutoNation in the third quarter worth approximately $43,000.
-First Horizon Advisors Inc. purchased a new stake in shares of AutoNation in the third quarter worth approximately $38,000.
-FNY Investment Advisers LLC bought a new position in shares of AutoNation in the third quarter valued at approximately $59,000.
-Finally, Canada Pension Plan Investment Board bought a new position in shares of AutoNation in the second quarter valued at approximately $55,000.
-86.59% of the stock is currently owned by institutional investors.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Heritage Wealth Management LLC lifted its stake in shares of AutoNation by 89.2% in the 2nd quarter.
+Heritage Wealth Management LLC now owns 350 shares of the company’s stock valued at $33,000 after purchasing an additional 165 shares during the period.
+First Horizon Advisors Inc. acquired a new position in shares of AutoNation in the 3rd quarter valued at about $38,000.
+Atticus Wealth Management LLC acquired a new position in shares of AutoNation in the 3rd quarter valued at about $43,000.
+Canada Pension Plan Investment Board acquired a new position in shares of AutoNation in the 2nd quarter valued at about $55,000.
+Finally, FNY Investment Advisers LLC acquired a new position in shares of AutoNation in the 3rd quarter valued at about $59,000.
+Hedge funds and other institutional investors own 86.59% of the company’s stock.

-AutoNation announced that its Board of Directors has initiated a stock repurchase plan on Thursday, October 21st that allows the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization allows the company to repurchase up to 10.7% of its stock through open market purchases.
-Stock buyback plans are often a sign that the company’s management believes its shares are undervalued.
+AutoNation announced that its Board of Directors has initiated a share buyback program on Thursday, October 21st that allows the company to repurchase $1.00 billion in outstanding shares.
+This repurchase authorization allows the company to buy up to 10.7% of its stock through open market purchases.
+Stock repurchase programs are typically a sign that the company’s board believes its stock is undervalued.

+In other news, CEO Michael J. Jackson sold 47,732 shares of the firm’s stock in a transaction on Monday, October 25th.
+The stock was sold at an average price of $131.55, for a total value of $6,279,144.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Michael J. Jackson sold 47,731 shares of the firm’s stock in a transaction on Friday, October 22nd.
+The stock was sold at an average price of $131.15, for a total value of $6,259,920.65.
+The disclosure for this sale can be found here.
+Over the last three months, insiders have sold 525,000 shares of company stock valued at $66,529,278.
+1.50% of the stock is owned by corporate insiders.

-Several equities analysts have weighed in on AN shares.
-Morgan Stanley reduced their price objective on AutoNation from $116.00 to $103.00 and set an “equal weight” rating for the company in a report on Wednesday, November 17th.
-Benchmark increased their price objective on AutoNation from $165.00 to $185.00 and gave the stock a “buy” rating in a research report on Friday, October 22nd.
-Truist increased their price objective on AutoNation from $110.00 to $130.00 and gave the stock a “hold” rating in a research report on Friday, October 22nd.
+AN has been the topic of a number of research reports.
+Stephens upped their price target on AutoNation from $120.00 to $141.00 and gave the stock an “equal weight” rating in a research note on Friday, October 22nd.
+Benchmark upped their price target on AutoNation from $165.00 to $185.00 and gave the stock a “buy” rating in a research note on Friday, October 22nd.
+Morgan Stanley dropped their price target on AutoNation from $116.00 to $103.00 and set an “equal weight” rating on the stock in a research note on Wednesday, November 17th.
+Finally, Truist upped their price target on AutoNation from $110.00 to $130.00 and gave the stock a “hold” rating in a research note on Friday, October 22nd.
 They noted that the move was a valuation call.
-Finally, Stephens raised their price target on AutoNation from $120.00 to $141.00 and gave the company an “equal weight” rating in a research report on Friday, October 22nd.
-Four investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus target price of $138.33.
+Four investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, AutoNation has a consensus rating of “Hold” and an average price target of $138.33.

-In other AutoNation news, major shareholder Cascade Investment, L.L.C. sold 53,434 shares of the business’s stock in a transaction on Monday, October 18th.
-The shares were sold at an average price of $117.28, for a total value of $6,266,739.52.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Michael J. Jackson sold 47,731 shares of the business’s stock in a transaction on Friday, October 22nd.
-The stock was sold at an average price of $131.15, for a total transaction of $6,259,920.65.
-The disclosure for this sale can be found here.
-Insiders sold a total of 525,000 shares of company stock valued at $66,529,278 in the last ninety days.
-1.50% of the stock is currently owned by insiders.

 About AutoNation